 Remember that your doctor has prescribed this medication because he or she has judged that the benefit to you is greater than the risk of side effects.
 Many people using this medication do not have serious side effects.

-Tell your doctor immediately if any of these unlikely but serious side effects occur: easy bruising/bleeding, fainting, fast heartbeat, depression/suicidal thoughts, difficulty urinating.
+Tell your doctor immediately if any of these unlikely but serious side effects occur: easy bruising/bleeding, fainting, depression/suicidal thoughts, difficulty urinating.

 This medication may cause a condition known as tardive dyskinesia.
 In some cases, this condition may be permanent.
 Tell your doctor immediately if you develop any involuntary/repetitive muscle movements such as lip smacking/puckering, tongue thrusting, chewing, or finger/toe movements.